Experienced Los Angeles Theft Attorney at Your Service

 Petty theft is defined as taking property valued at under $950 from someone else without permission.

 For example, in Los Angeles County, petty theft occurs when someone takes an item from the store and walks out without paying.
 However, a Los Angeles County prosecutor has to prove all the crime elements to convict that individual.

 These elements include several actions:

-Keeping the property for any period
+- You relocated the property and kept it for any period of time.

 If you have been accused of petty theft, you’ll need an experienced criminal defense attorney who takes a fresh approach to every new case.
 Our defense attorneys in Los Angeles handle criminal cases throughout Southern California by taking a comprehensive criminal defense approach.